 The last one is the default, meaning when none of the other conditions is met.
 This is just part of the control type, and we will not be using this one.

 You can do many things with each of these boxes as you have the full power of Power Automate at your disposal, but we are just going to add email actions for this example.

 To begin, click on one of the boxes and then press the Add an action button.

 This will open a new window inside the box to allow you to search for the action.

 Click on the Mail icon, and it will list the different actions for this group.
 At the time of writing, the email action is called “Send an email notification (V3)”.
 This can change when by the time you try it, so just select what is offered, as shown below.

 Now begin to fill in the fields.
 I will keep it simple.
 Details on this action are beyond the scope of this tutorial, so if you want to know more, just do a search, and there are plenty of resources out there.
 What I have below is enough to make this work.

-That’s it, we are done.
+That’s it; we are done.
 Press save and close the window and return to Dynamics 365.
 Now you will need to repeat these steps for each of the SLA Items.

-Now when you are testing your SLA, let the timers run out to see the emails being sent out to your inbox.
+When you are testing your SLA, let the timers run out to see the emails sent out to your inbox.
 From there, you can start playing with making a more meaningful email.
 You can also try to add other types of Dynamics 365 Service Level Agreements actions such as creating tasks, reassigning the case to someone else, or adding another email to send a different email to a separate mailbox.